pndaproject/pnda-heat-templates/README.md

 ### Environment configuration

-The Heat PNDA stack default parameters can be set in the `pnda_env_standard.yaml` file.
+The Heat PNDA stack default parameters can be set in the `pnda_env.yaml` file.
 Please refer to the file [ENVIRONMENTS.md](environments.md) in the pnda-heat-templates repository for a full description of every configuration point.

 As this file is specific to the target environment it needs to be created by the PNDA integrator.
-You can start by copying the example `pnda_env_standard.yaml` found in `environments_examples` or create your own following this guide and the instructions in `ENVIRONMENTS.md`.
+You can start by renaming the example `pnda_env_example.yaml` to `pnda_env.yaml` or create your own following this guide and the instructions in `ENVIRONMENTS.md`.

 A brief summary of the main points follows.

-You MUST update the `KEYSTONE CREDENTIALS` section in the `pnda_env_standard.yaml` file with your openstack credentials in order for PNDA to use swift.
+You MUST update the `KEYSTONE CREDENTIALS` section in the `pnda_env.yaml` file with your openstack credentials in order for PNDA to use swift.
 For example:

     keystone_user: 'pnda'
     keystone_password: '32165468321654'